ligato/docs/docs/tutorials/05_kv-scheduler.md

 },
 ```

-This is how the completed interface descriptor looks like:
+This is how the completed interface descriptor will look:
 ```go
 func NewIfDescriptor(logger logging.PluginLogger) *api.KVDescriptor {
 	typedDescriptor := &adapter.InterfaceDescriptor{